 And, women were beginning to leave the home … to discover/rediscover who they were and return to school to seek that new identity that had passed them by earlier.
 These women in their 30’s and 40’s almost always were the best students in the class, although when they came into our offices they were unsure, scared, feeling old and out-of-place. …

 We called them “re-entry” students, like they were returning from outer space.
 Better than calling them “non-trads,” as they are known today.
 Sounds like a tire.

 Over time, MCC-Maple Woods became a fixture of the Northland.
 The first graduates were followed by siblings, neighbors, friends, sometimes parents — and, undoubtedly in many cases, children and grandchildren.

 “Looking back from the start in 1969 to the present time, we can picture a population of thousands of Maple Woods students, most from the Northland, most who continue to live in the developing Northland,” the authors write.

 Leheney’s wife, Barbara, helped with the book, and though she never worked at Maple Woods she, too, calls it “a magical place.”

 “Maple Woods for most of us,” the authors write, “was not just a workplace — it was a place of purpose, of resolve, of forging ahead in rough conditions and creating a college.”

 John Leheney and Christine Yannitelli wrote, edited and self-published their book “Maple Woods Community College … The Early Years.”
-The authors are looking for ways to make the book available for sale, including on the MCC-Maple Woods campus.
+See top of this post for info on how to buy a copy.
 For more information, email John at email@example.com.